Elementary English Language Arts Lesson Plans

 Writing – As you might expect, teaching writing incorporates each of the previous strands of language arts knowledge.
 Time4Learning approaches writing both as an individual process and as a response to literature.
-While Time4Learning does not grade individual writing assignments, our Odyssey Writer software includes rubrics that allow parents and students to easily evaluate the completeness and correctness of their writing efforts.
+While Time4Learning does not grade individual writing assignments, our program includes rubrics that allow parents and students to easily evaluate the completeness and correctness of their writing efforts.

 Additional Elementary Language Arts Resources

 While the Time4Learning curriculum of language arts for elementary students constitutes a comprehensive, standards-based program, many parents have asked about additional resources for achieving specific goals.
 We are happy to share other resources that would be beneficial to families needing additional support for special learning needs or acceleration for gifted learners.

 While Time4Learning teaches the essential elements of the writing process via interactive lessons and practice activities, many parents have reported that they want more.
 Some parents are intimidated by the idea of grading their child’s writing efforts.
 Other parents find that weighing in on their student’s compositions creates power struggles and frustration.
 To help with these difficulties, Time4Learning created a supplemental writing program called Time4Writing.
 Time4Writing offers 8-week courses in targeted writing skills led by certified writing teachers who handle all aspects of assignments, grading, and personalized feedback.
 Registered Time4Learning students even receive a 10% discount on course sign-ups!
 Find out more about Time4Writing courses for elementary students.